COVID-19: Govt issues detailed advisory for safe ENT practice

 All patients entering ENT OPD should be screened using screening

 proforma and thermal screening.
 The objective of screening is to minimise exposure to staff and to patients.
 Screening is to be done to pre-screen all patients before entry and to minimise entry to the OPD premises.
-Patients having symptoms suggestive of Covid 19 ( Whether ENT Symptoms or Respiratory Symptoms) should be seen in a separate "Covid-19 screening Clinic" and not in the ENT OPD.
+Patients having symptoms suggestive of Covid-19 ( Whether ENT Symptoms or Respiratory Symptoms) should be seen in a separate "Covid-19 screening Clinic" and not in the ENT OPD.
 This is so that other patients in the ENTOPD are safe.
-Also, personnel manning the Covid- 19 Screening Clinic will have a different level of PPE.
+Also, personnel manning the Covid-19 Screening Clinic will have a different level of PPE.

 Entry point:

-Regulate entry of patients and ensure use of mask, hand hygiene and social
+Regulate entry of patients and ensure the use of mask, hand hygiene and social

 distancing, as per the standard protocols advocated by the Health Ministry.